ipfs/ipfs-blog/src/_blog/content-addressed-computing-at-ipfs-camp-2022.md

 If you’re looking for followup contacts for these groups:

-* There’s a CoD working group representing **lots** of different projects – not just these that spoke at IPFSCamp, but many more too (and it can be a place to represent yours, as well!) – check out [cod.cloud](https://www.cod.cloud/)and the [`#compute-over-data-wg` channel on Filecoin Slack](https://filecoinproject.slack.com/archives/C03MCV5U77C).
+* There’s a CoD working group representing **lots** of different projects – not just these that spoke at IPFSCamp, but many more too (and it can be a place to represent yours, as well!) – check out [cod.cloud](https://www.cod.cloud/) and the [`#compute-over-data-wg` channel on Filecoin Slack](https://filecoinproject.slack.com/archives/C03MCV5U77C).
 * More info about Bacalhau can be found [bacalhau.org](https://www.bacalhau.org/), and you can get in touch with them in the [`#bacalhau` channel on Filecoin Slack](https://filecoinproject.slack.com/archives/C02RLM3JHUY)!
 * More info about Warpforge can be found at [warpforge.io](http://warpforge.io/), and you can get in touch with them in the [`#warpforge` channel in Matrix](https://matrix.to/#/#warpforge:matrix.org) or see the project’s [Community](https://warpforge.notion.site/Community-676332742afa4276be571f7d035d55db) page for more links.
 * More info about the FVM Project can be found starting at [docs.filecoin.io/fvm](https://docs.filecoin.io/fvm/basics/introduction/), and you can get in touch with them in the [`#FVM` channel on Filecoin Slack](https://filecoinproject.slack.com/archives/C029MT4PQB1)!
 * More info about the Zapp packaging format can be found at [https://zapps.app/](https://zapps.app/ "https://zapps.app/") .

-For more information about the IPFS Camp 2022 overall, the event info can be found at [https://2022.ipfs.camp/](https://2022.ipfs.camp/ "https://2022.ipfs.camp/") .
-More information about the other tracks can be found grouped by this tag: [https://blog.ipfs.tech/?tags=ipfs-camp](https://blog.ipfs.tech/?tags=ipfs-camp "https://blog.ipfs.tech/?tags=ipfs-camp")
+For more information about the IPFS Camp 2022 overall, the event info can be found on the [IPFS Camp site](https://2022.ipfs.camp/).
+More information about the other tracks can be found grouped by [this tag](https://blog.ipfs.tech/?tags=ipfs-camp).